aliberts/galaxy-zoo/README.md

 ```
 script option:
 - `--config_path`: specify the `.yaml` config file to read options from.
-Every run config option should be listed in this file (the default file for this is [config/train.yaml](config/train.yaml)) and every option in the `yaml` file can be overloaded *on the fly* at the command line.
+Every run config option should be listed in this file (the default file for this is [config/train.yaml](config/train.yaml)) and every option in that file can be overloaded *on the fly* at the command line.

 For instance, if you are fine with the values in the `yaml` config file but you just want to change the `epochs` number, you can either change it in the config file *or* you can directly run:
 ```bash